survivejs/react-book/manuscript/10_implementing_dnd.md

 }
 ```

-If you drag a `Note` around now, you should see prints like `source 1 target 0` at console.
+If you drag a `Note` around now, you should see prints like `source [Object] target [Object]` at console.
 It doesn't take long to see we have a little flaw in our system.
-The way we are deriving ids doesn't scale to this purpose as they aren't unique enough.
-We could try to generate ids based on the lane in which the notes belong and their position within all.
+The way we are deriving `Note` ids doesn't scale to this purpose as they aren't unique enough.
+They are unique per lane but not globally.
+This will be an issue when moving notes between lanes.
+Normally dealing with ids would be the backend's problem but since we don't have we can generate some ourselves.

-This won't work for drag and drop, though, as just as you would swap items it would just swap them right back as the callback gets triggered!
-So clearly we can't go this way.
-Normally we can just leave dealing with unique ids to the backend.
-In this case it won't be as simple.
-Instead we have to generate some unique ids ourselves.

 ## Generating Unique Ids for Notes